genebarker/debian/README.md

-# Base Debian 11 Server VM Setup
+# Bootstrap a New Debian Server

 ## Instructions